Choo99/Meme-Chatbot/README.md

 The python directory contains the Python scripts that we use in this project.
 We'll reviewing three Python scripts:
 - discordBot.py: This scripts will implement our trained text emotional detection model and our chatbot into a discord bot.
 - emotional_detection.py: This scripts will using the trained model to detect the text emotion of user's input.
 - emotional_training.py: Accepts our input dataset and use it to create our emotional_model.
-A training gistory containing accuracy/ loss curves is also produced
+A training history containing accuracy/ loss curves is also produced
 - meme directory: A well categorised memes set by emotion, which is our dataset of memes when chatbot need to send a meme to users.